konnov/protocols-made-fun/_posts/2025-12-10-tftp-symbolic-testing.md

 expressions and python loops.
 Of course, it needs a human to define a simple log format instead.

-Below is an example of such a log run, visualized with the generated script in
+Below is an example of such a test run, visualized from the log by the generated script in Mermaid:
-Mermaid:

 <picture>
   <img class="responsive-img"